seanox/xml-micro-exchange-php/manual/api-connect.md

 - Response can be status 202 if the storage already exists

 ### HTTP/1.0 400 Bad Request
-- Requests without XPath are responded with status 400 Bad Request
-- Requests with a invalid Storage header are responded with status 400
+- Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
-  Bad Request, exactly 36 characters are expected - Pattern [0-9A-Z]{36}
+- XPath is missing or malformed
 - XPath is used from PATH_INFO + QUERY_STRING, not the request URI

 ### HTTP/1.0 507 Insufficient Storage